 Another group of researchers is developing new helmets to better protect athletes’ brains.
 These scientists are at Virginia Tech in Blacksburg.
 They have placed motion sensors in the head gear worn by football players.
 These sensors don’t detect brain activity.
 Instead, they record how fast and in what direction the head moves.
-These data are automatically recorded any time the helmet experiences a force of least 10 g’s.
-(A easure of the acceleration, 1 g-force is equal to the pull of Earth’s gravity at sea level.)
+Such data are automatically recorded any time a helmet experiences a force of least 10 g’s.
+(A measure of acceleration, 1 g-force is equal to the pull of Earth’s gravity at sea level.)

 Each athlete wore one of the special helmets during practice and games.
 The researchers attended those events to record sensor data and make videos of the gameplay.
 This let them match head movements with specific events.
 They focused specifically on events in which a player’s head experienced a force of 40 g’s or greater.
 Such hits are much more likely to cause concussion, Rowson notes.

 The older players experienced more of those high-risk hits.
 Most occurred during blocking and tackling.
 Not surprisingly, players who spent more time playing also were at higher risk of sustaining one of these dangerous hits.
 The researchers presented their findings in the December Journal of Neurosurgery: Pediatrics.

 The key to preventing concussions is to change the game’s rules and the way people coach, Rowson now concludes.
 His research group is at work identifying the situations in which players are most likely to get a concussion.